 For this recipe you’ll need:

-- avocado or canola oil or as needed to fry the steaks
+- Avocado, canola or vegetable oil or as needed to fry the steaks.

-Milanesas are very thin and lean shoulder steaks that are perfect for cooking them quickly.
+Milanesas’ meat is thin and lean shoulder steaks that are perfect for cooking them quickly.
 If you have a Carniceria or latin store nearby, you can find these thin steaks perfectly cut and named after this dish.
-Just ask for Milanesas.

-If you can’t find them, then use thin breakfast steaks.
+If you can’t find this specific cut, then use thin breakfast steaks.
 Depending on how thick they are, you may have to pound them to tenderize them and make them less thick.
-See the image below as an example how thick the meat must be:
+See the image below as an example for the thickness:

 How To Make Milanesa

-- Add the flour, egg wash, and breadcrumbs into separate large shallow bowls.
+- Start by seasoning the steaks with salt and pepper.
+Add the flour, egg wash, and breadcrumbs into separate large shallow bowls.

-Dredge one piece of milanesa steak in flour, coating lightly on all sides.
+- Dredge one piece of steak in flour, coating lightly on all sides.

-Then put it into the eggs, coating it fully.
+- Then dip into the eggs, coating it fully.
 TIP!
 Use a thong to handle the meat in the egg mixture to prevent your fingers from getting all messy.

-Place it onto the breadcrumb mixture.
+- Place it onto the breadcrumb mixture.
 Use your fingers to mound breadcrumbs on top of the meat then press down to adhere crumbs to the meat.
-Flip and repeat.
-Place meat on a large plate.

 - In a large skillet add enough avocado or canola oil to cover the bottom completely by about 1/8 inch.
-Heat skillet over medium until very hot shimmering.
+Heat a frying pan over medium-high heat until very hot shimmering.

-- Add two milanesa steaks in a single layer and cook until brown underneath, about 1-2 minutes.
+- Add two milanesa steaks in a single layer and cook until brown, about 1-2 minutes.

-Flip and brown on the other side.
-Transfer to a paper plate lined with paper towels.
-Repeat this cooking step with the other two breasts.
+- Flip and brown on the other side.
+Transfer the fried steaks to a plate lined with paper towels.
+Repeat this cooking step with the rest of the meat.

-Serve immediately with white or red rice, calabacitas, espagueti verde and a simple salad made out of lettuce, tomatoes and avocados.
+Serve immediately with white or red rice, refried beans, calabacitas, potatoes, or espagueti verde and a simple vegetables salad made out of lettuce, tomatoes and avocados.

 Ingredients